aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/account-tagging/_index.md

 - scope:pii
 - scope:hipaa

+We may also want to classify the account by the confidentiality of the data within it

+- confidentiality:highly
+- confidentiality:medium
+- confidentiality:public

 It may also be convenient to tag the accounts with the team or business unit:

 - team:ccoe